-Marilyn is the author of two chapbooks: Waiting Room, which won the 2012 Sunken Garden Poetry Prize, selected by Tony Hoagland (Hill-Stead Museum, 2012) and Luck (Parallel Press, 2000).
-Her work has appeared in various journals online and in print, including Dogwood, The Sow’s Ear, Verse Wisconsin, Umbrella Journal, Prairie Schooner, Southern Poetry Review, North American Review, Wisconsin People & Ideas, qarrtsiluni, 5 am, and Indiana Review.
-She is an associate professor in the Department of Languages and Literatures at the University of Wisconsin–Whitewater.
+Marilyn Annucci's book, The Arrows That Choose Us, is the winner of the 2018 Press 53 Poetry Award, forthcoming in April 2018.
+Marilyn is also the author of two chapbooks: Waiting Room, which won the 2012 Sunken Garden Poetry Prize (Hill-Stead Museum), and Luck (Parallel Press).
+Her work has appeared in various journals, including Prairie Schooner, Indiana Review, Rattle, North American Review, Wisconsin People & Ideas, Verse Wisconsin, VerseWrights, and Antiphon.
+Her work is also in the 2017 edition of New Poetry from the Midwest (New American Press, 2017).
+She is a professor in the Department of Languages and Literatures at the University of Wisconsin–Whitewater.

 Waiting Room is the winner of the 2012 Hillstead Museum Sunken Garden Poetry Prize. $10.00.
 Order directly from Marilyn.